andrew-dsi/andrew-dsi.github.io/_posts/2022-01-19-enhancing-targeting-accuracy.md

 ![alt text](/img/posts/clf-tree-max-depth-plot.png "Decision Tree Max Depth Plot")

 <br>
-In the plot we can see that the *maximum* classification accuracy on the test set is found when applying a *max_depth* value of 9 which takes our F1-Score up to 0.925
+In the plot we can see that the *maximum* F1-Score on the test set is found when applying a *max_depth* value of 9 which takes our F1-Score up to 0.925